-Real estate is the second highest cost for businesses, after salaries.
-Because most commercial leases last between five and ten years, real estate is also one of the hardest investments to manage.
+Real estate is the second highest cost for businesses, after salaries, yet it is estimated that big businesses in the UK waste £10 billion a year on under-used office space.
+As most commercial leases last between five and ten years, real estate is also one of the hardest investments to manage.
 But how do you know if you’re paying extra for unused office space and what can you do about it?
-In this article, we look at the benefits of carrying out a space utilisation study and asses what you can do if you find out you are paying extra for unused office space.
+One solution is to undergo a space utilisation study.

-Put simply, a space utilisation study explores how and when people use different spaces in an office.
-Generally, a team of auditors observe your workspace over a two-week period, reviewing when desks, meeting rooms and breakout spaces are used.
-This information provides businesses with valuable insights on how they can optimise space inefficiencies and create an environment that works for employees and the organisation.
+A space utilisation study explores how and when people use different spaces in an office.
+During the study, a team of auditors observe your workspace, reviewing when desks, meeting rooms and breakout spaces are used.
+This information will provide businesses with valuable insights on how to optimise space inefficiencies and create an environment that works for employees and the organisation.

 What to do if you are paying extra for unused office space

-If you carry out a space utilisation study and find there are areas of unused office space, there are several things you can do.
-You could consider relocating to a smaller office, refurbish your current office space, or rent-out your unused spaces to free-lancers and start-ups (this option may require refurbishing your current space, too).
-Which option is right for your business will depend on further analysis of the space utilisation results, as broken down below:
+If you conduct a space utilisation study and find there are areas of unused office space, there are several things you can do.
+You could consider relocating to a smaller office, refurbish your current office space, or rent-out your unused spaces to free-lancers and start-ups.

 Option 1: Relocate to a smaller office

-Option 2: Refurbish your current office to optimise unused space
+Option 2: Refurbish and optimise your current office

-It’s no secret that people need different types of spaces to complete different types of work.
-If there are spaces in your office that are underutilised, it might be worth analysing why these spaces are underutilised.
-Do they provide employees with the tools they need to carry out a specific task?
-Is the space drab and uninspiring?
-Are there effective heating or air-conditioning systems in place?
+A space utilisation study will provide you with an insight into what spaces are both underutilised and over-utilised.
+If there are spaces in your office that are not being effectively used, it might be worth analysing why.
+Do they provide employees with the tools they need to conduct a specific task?
+Is the space uninspiring?
+Are there maintenance issues with the space, i.e., ineffective heating or air conditioning.

-It’s also worth comparing the underutilised spaces with over-utilised spaces.
-Is your team in need of more meeting spaces, collaboration spaces or high-concentration spaces?
+It’s also worth comparing underutilised spaces with over-utilised spaces.
+Is the team in need of more meeting spaces, collaborative spaces or high-concentration spaces?
 If this is the case, it might be worth refurbishing your current office to create more in-demand workspaces.
-Explore the pros and cons of an office refurbishment in more detail to help you decide if this is the right option for you.
+Explore the Pros and Cons of an Office Refurbishment to help you decide if this is the right option for you.

-Option 3: Rent-out your unused spaces to free-lancers and start-ups (this option may require refurbishing your current space, too).
+Option 3: Rent out your unused spaces to free-lancers and start-ups

-Co-working spaces provide a professional environment for free-lancers, start-ups and small businesses to work-in without the long-term commitment of more traditional lease options.
-But, it’s not only co-working spaces that can offer this flexibility.
-Businesses with unused office space can offer their extra space to those looking for flexible lease option.
-In other words, use a space utilisation study to define your unused commercial space and rent it out as coworking space.
-If you know your meeting rooms are never used after 4pm, rent them out to free-lancers or start-ups!
+Co-working spaces provide a professional environment for free-lancers, start-ups and small businesses to work-in without the long-term commitment of more traditional leases.
+But it’s not only co-working spaces that can offer this flexibility.
+Businesses with unused office space can offer their extra space to those looking for flexible lease options.
+A space utilisation study can be used to define your unused commercial space which you can rent out as a coworking space, provided your lease doesn’t prohibit sub-letting the premises.